ylgrgyq/playground/reservoir/README.md

 * Data are arbitrary byte arrays or any serializable Java object.
 * Data is persisted on local file system when write complete.
-* With write-ahead-log, underlying file can survive on system crash and any unfinished write on crashing will be aborted after recovery.
+* With write-ahead-log, underlying file can survive from system crash.
+Any unfinished write on crashing will be aborted after recovery.
 * Good performance.
 You can benchmark on your own machine with the provided benchmark command line tool.
 * Highly extensible to adpat to other storage system in addition to the local file system.
 Actually we already implement a storage on Redis.
 We will release it when it is ready.
 * Provide a convient tool which encapsulates common pattern to process elements from a queue.